A unified picture of medium-induced radiation: Conclusions and outlook

 Even though this work can immediately be applied to jet quenching phenomenology one should also tackle other challenges, such as vacuum emissions and coherence effects, which we have neglected here and left for future studies.
 We also acknowledge the importance of soft emissions for which one should study thermal masses, energy changing $2\to2$ scatterings, and thermalization~\cite{Ghiglieri:2015ala,Schlichting:2020lef} to correctly describe the very infrared regime close to the thermal scale and below.
 Moreover, other non-perturbative effects such as expanding, inhomogeneous medium are also important, in which direction our framework is extendable~\cite{Casalderrey-Solana:2012evi,Adhya:2019qse,Caucal:2020xad,Adhya:2021kws}.

 \acknowledgments We thank Paul Caucal, Alexandre Falc\~ao, Aleksas Mazeliauskas, and S\"oren Schlichting for helpful discussions.
-We also thank Carlota Andres, Fabio Dominguez, and Marcos Gonzalez Martinez for providing us the numerical results for the spectrum computed in Ref.~\cite{Andres:2020kfg}.
+We also thank Carlota Andres, Liliana Apolin\'ario, Fabio Dominguez, and Marcos Gonzalez Martinez for providing us with the numerical results for the spectrum computed in Ref.~\cite{Andres:2020vxs}.
 The work is supported by a Starting Grant from Trond Mohn Foundation (BFS2018REK01) and the University of Bergen.